Nanofus/novel.js/README.md

 - `text` - Required.
 The text to show the player.
 Can be formatted using html or Novel.js's own tags.
 - `itemRequirement` - Items that the player has to have in their inventory to be able to select this choice.
 An unselectable choice is hidden by default, unless `showAlways` is true.
 - `actionRequirement` - Actions that the player has to have in their action list to be able to select this choice.
 An unselectable choice is hidden by default, unless `showAlways` is true.
-- `showAlways` - Show the choice even though its requirements have not been met.
+- `alwaysShow` - Show the choice even though its requirements have not been met.
 The choice will be grayed out, and can not be selected.
-Can also be set globally in settings.
+Can also be set globally in the settings.
 - `addItem` - Add items to the player's inventory upon selecting this choice.
 - `removeItem` - Remove items from the player's inventory upon selecting this choice.
 - `setItem` - Sets the specified items' counts in the player's inventory selecting this choice.
 If the item does not exist in the inventory, it is added.